Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 It’s worthwhile to pay a premium for a centrally located space where you can easily distribute your products.

-Alternately, cannabis distributors can save money by doing “batch” distribution, i.e. transporting their product to one given region one region in each day.
+Alternately, cannabis distributors can save money by doing “batch” distribution, i.e., transporting their product to one given region each day.

-For vertically-integrated operators who are both distributors are retailers, minimize the distance between your production facility and your retail outlet as much as possible.
+For vertically integrated operators, both distributors and retailers, minimize the distance between your production facility and your retail outlet as much as possible.

-The time and effort it takes to bridge that gap can have significant impact on your bottom line.
-More time on the road increases costs and the possibility for more accidents.
+The time and effort it takes to bridge that gap can have a significant impact on your bottom line.
+More time on the road increases costs and the possibility of more accidents.

 There are a lot of variables that factor into finding space for a cannabis grow operation.

 First, consider the restrictions that your state has imposed on locating your premises away from public schools, parks, libraries, or other businesses where minors frequent.
-There is typically a 10,000 feet rule on how close you can be to these types of organizations.
+There is typically a 10,000-foot rule on how close you can be to these types of organizations.

 Next, decide if your cannabis operation will be indoor or outdoor.